macairececile/speech-to-pictograms/README.md

 ### Data format

-## Download trained models on HuggingFace

-## ⬇️ Download Trained Models
+## ⬇️ Download Trained Models on HuggingFace

 The models are trained based on pytorch.
 You can download all the models at [🤗huggingface model](https://huggingface.co/Propicto).